Poughkeepsie High School: America's Choice School

 Under former superintendent Dr. Laval Wilson, the High School began to operate as an America's Choice School.
 The America's Choice program aims to improve the standings of schools deemed to be at-risk.
 The program utilizes specific teaching methods as well as intensive teacher training regimens in order to attempt to improve student achievement, test scores, and graduation rates, as well as to reduce the number of discipline problems.

+Dutchess County Regional Chamber of Commerce

+Poughkeepsie High School also hosts a program with the Dutchess County Regional Chamber of Commerce.
+This program has staff from the Chamber of Commerce teaching alongside a PHS teacher in the classroom.
+Students are taught job and career skills as well as enhanced typing.
+Students in the class also have an opportunity to network with local business owners.
+The Chamber of Commerce and High School host monthly gatherings with students from the class in which they participate in bonding activities with the local business owners.

 Advanced placement

 The school offers Advanced Placement (AP) courses in the following subjects: